Itay1007/FireWall/README.md

 # information_security_workshop

-Contains all the assigments.

-The final and big assigment is my final prject

-of the computer science degree in

-Tel Aviv University
+In progress, FireWall creation from scratch 3rd year project in my degree in Computer Science as I was chosen to take part in a collaboration between Checkpoint and Tel Aviv University